 We need to become sick to our sin in order to become remorseful and led to change.
 We must hate actions that are evil and not of God (Psalm 97:10).
 Disobedience is not of God and should have no root in us.
 To God rebellion and disobedience is just as bad as witchcraft and is grounds to reject us and everything we desire to do (1 Samuel 15:23)

 If we don’t acknowledge that we have a problem then we will continue living as though there is no problem.
-We become blind to our sin and then it will overtake our lives.We will have to continually pray over a spirit of disobedience if it rules our lives until it no… Click To Tweet
+We become blind to our sin and then it will overtake our lives.We will have to continually pray over a spirit of disobedience if it rules our lives until it no longer has a hold over us.
+Click To Tweet

 Understand The Root Behind Your Disobedience